selfagency/sandman/README.md

 ## Logging

-A realtime logging console is provided via [Errsole](https://github.com/errsole/errsole.js) on port `8081`.
+A realtime logging console is provided via [Errsole](https://github.com/errsole/errsole.js) on port `8001`.
 You'll be asked to create a username and password the first time you visit it.

+A helper function is provided in `/scripts/common.ts` to transmit log messages to Errsole.

 ## Security Considerations

 1. Never commit your `config.toml` file, especially if it has passwords in it.
 2. You should absolutely run this behind a reverse proxy (which will provide HTTPS) and a web application firewall to provide defense against malicious actors.
-3. Be sure to secure both port `3000` and port `8081`.
+3. Be sure to secure both port `3000` and port `8001`.